Give2Peer/g2p-client-android/README.md

 This is pretty useful, and should probably be part of Android's core, somehow.
 That lib is added as a JAR file.
 This is bad.
 It should be added through gradle.
+It is not used anymore, since the recent refactorization, but will probably be again in the future.

 RetroFit